afnanenayet/gitup/docs/design.md

 - Track which repositories and branches to update
 - Allow options to be configured through any serializable format, or from the command line interface

+## Modules

+This is a more technical and specific description of how the codebase is organized.

+### `config`

+The `config` module defines the configuration structure, as well parsing/serialization/deserialization of the structure.
+It also defines a method for finding where the configuration file actually is.
+If no configuration is found, it will create a default config file.

+### `git_fn`

+This module serves as a wrapper for all git related operations.
+This is put in place to reduce complexity related to external libraries (suppose the git library is changed, or there is a breaking update to the crate), this way less code has to be modified with respect to external libraries.

+### `proc`

+The `proc` module exists for process management.
+It maintains locks and ensures that only one instance of `gitup` is running at any given moment.
+This prevents config files from being corrupted, or any issues with updating git repos.

+### `tui`

+This module manages all user facing communication, so that it can be contained in one module rather than be interspersed throughout the codebase.
+It will contain functions to manage output and command line arguments/flags.